Types of Courses

 Lectures + Exercises

 Lectures are the most important class types in this course.
-All lectures are accompanied by compulsory tutorials in the bachelor programme, but not in the master's programme.

 All lectures are supported by the learning management system OLAT.
 Here, all relevant lecture materials will be made available and course discussion forums are maintained.